How we handle your item

 Many people have a well-presented script style of hand-writing that is easy for them to read, but difficult for others to interpret.
 If you send us your article hand-written, please print clearly unless your normal cursive handwriting is very clear to other people.
 (If in doubt, ask a friend!)
 Some writing is so bad that our unpaid typists have been known to threaten stop work action!

-If you have access to a computer or word processor and can provide us with a 3.5" floppy disc or email, you’ll be very popular!
-Alternatively you mail e-mail documents ot text to us at Click Here (see separate notes for photographs).
+If you have access to a computer or word processor and can provide us with a CD or e-mail, you'll be very popular!
+Alternatively you mail e-mail documents of text to us at firstname.lastname@example.org (see separate notes for photographs).
 Preferred formats are:

 Please do not attempt to present the page in column form or with large headings, bold, italics, etc. These make extra work for us because the page layout software generally strips out all formatting.